 3D Secure provides a layer of protection against fraudulent payments that is supported by most card issuers.
+The Strong Customer Authentication regulation in Europe requires the use of 3D Secure for card payments.
 Unlike regular card payments, 3D Secure requires cardholders to complete an additional verification step with the issuer.
-Typically, this involves redirecting the customer to their card issuer’s website, where they are prompted to enter a password associated with the card.
-This process is familiar to customers through its issuer-specific brand names, such as Verified by Visa and Mastercard SecureCode.
+Typically, this involves showing the customer an authentication page on their bank’s website, where they are prompted to enter a password associated with the card or a verification code sent to their phone.
+This process is familiar to customers through the card networks’ brand names, such as Visa Secure and Mastercard Identity Check.

 When to use 3D Secure

 When a customer uses 3D Secure to authenticate a payment, the card issuer assumes full responsibility.
 As such, Stripe users are covered by a liability shift against fraudulent payments that have been authenticated with 3D Secure.

 Although 3D Secure protects you from fraud, it requires your customers to complete additional steps during the payment process that could impact their checkout experience.
 For example, if a customer does not know their 3D Secure information, they might not be able to complete the payment.

 When considering the use of 3D Secure, you might find the right balance is to use it only in situations where there is an increased risk of fraud, or if the customer’s card would be declined without it.
 In these cases, Stripe has default rules you can use to trigger 3D Secure.

 Payments that have been successfully authenticated using 3D Secure are covered by a liability shift.
 Should a 3D Secure payment be disputed as fraudulent by the cardholder, the liability shifts from you to the card issuer.
 These types of disputes are handled internally, do not appear in the Dashboard, and do not result in funds being withdrawn from your Stripe account.